zhouwg/kantv/docs/what-is-the-most-difficult-problem-for-this-project.md

 ![Screenshot from 2024-06-01 08-00-20](https://github.com/zhouwg/kantv/assets/6889919/eb9a5c35-dd63-478f-8510-c4913f4c4038)

-The cost of purchase a paid proxy is really not cheap for an independent programmer:
+The cost of purchase a paid proxy is really not cheap for an independent programmer(the LLM models is so big and I have to downgrade the bandwidth of proxy after complete downloading the LLM models):

 ![Screenshot from 2024-06-01 08-09-36](https://github.com/zhouwg/kantv/assets/6889919/9a098b47-19ab-428f-a3c3-8aecd1decb06)